-\paragraph{Casimir screening imposed constraints} To shield the system from unwanted electromagnetic interaction, one places a conducting plate between the test masses to act as a \textit{Faraday cage}.
-For simpicity we assume that the placement of a perfect conductor completely blocks the Casimir interaction between test masses.
-The Casimir screening scheme introduces additional Casimir force between the plate and test masses.
-The plate-mass Casimir interaction is now the dominant force at very small scale and places constraints on the system.
-The screen is closest to one of the components of the superposition ($|R\rangle$ for the mass to the left of the screen and $|L\rangle$ for the mass to the right of the screen).
-We do not want this component to be pulled so close to the screen that it prevents the overlap between the two components of each mass in order to enable the Pauli-x,y measurements.
-Thus we require that the spread of wavepackets (which we {\em exploit} in our scheme) dominates over the displacement due to Casimir force.
-This places a new constraint on minimum separation of a mass and the conducting plate.
-The Casimir force between a plate and sphere is given by\cite{casimir1948influence}
+\paragraph{Casimir screening imposed constraints.} To shield the system from unwanted electromagnetic interaction, one places a conducting plate between the test masses to act as a \emph{Faraday cage}.
+For simplicity we assume that the placement of a perfect conductor completely blocks the Casimir interaction between the test masses.
+The Casimir screening scheme introduces an additional Casimir force between the plate and the test masses, which becomes the dominant force at very small scale and places constraints on the system.
+The screen is closest to one of the components of the superposition ($|R\rangle$ for the mass to the left of the screen and $|L\rangle$ for the mass to the right).
+We do not want this component to be pulled so close to the screen that it prevents the overlap between the two components of each mass during the Pauli-$x,y$ measurement.
+Thus we require that the spread of the wavepackets (which we \emph{exploit} in our scheme) dominates over the displacement due to Casimir force, placing a new constraint on the minimum separation of a mass and the conducting plate.
+The Casimir force between a plate and a sphere is given by\cite{casimir1948influence}